PaperMC/Starlight/TECHNICAL_DETAILS.md

 ### Vanilla propagation algorithm

-Vanilla's still uses a simple FIFO queue (for explanation purposes), however instead of trying to propagate light levels to neighbours, it instead calculates the light level for a queued position FROM its neighbours.
+Vanilla's algorithm still uses a simple FIFO queue (for explanation purposes), however instead of trying to propagate light levels to neighbours, it instead calculates the light level for a queued position FROM its neighbours.
 So now propagateIncreases would look something more like this: